WellSouth GPCME Professional Development Grant

 Can I make any changes to my application?

-No. Once you have submitted your application, you cannot make any changes.
-If you need to make any changes, you can submit a new application which will override your original application.
+No. Once you have submitted your application, you can only make changes by submitting a new application which will override your original application.

 Why can’t we fund Nurse Practitioners?
 Some practices only have NPs

 The funding is limited, and while we discussed inclusions, at this stage, we have been unable to support nurse practitioners.
-We are aware of this gap, and hope to fill this in coming funds.
+We are aware of this gap and hope to be able to address this in future rounds.